sagemath/trac_to_gh/Issue 5835.md

 # Issue 5835: deleting a file from the DATA directory gives an error page

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5835

 Original creator: jason